superseriousbusiness/gotosocial/README.md

 It began as a solo project, and then picked up steam as more developers became interested and jumped on.

 For a detailed view on what's implemented and what's not, and progress made towards [beta release](https://en.wikipedia.org/wiki/Software_release_life_cycle#Beta), please see [the roadmap document](./ROADMAP.md).
+The [FAQ](docs/faq.md) contains a higher-level overview.

 ## Features